This post may contain affiliate links. Please see my disclosure policy for details.

 In true Indian fashion, don’t expect these ferries to be punctual!
 Every time I hopped on, they would leave at least 10 – 15 minutes after the scheduled departure time.

-For a single passenger without transport it cost me a whole 15 rupees.
+For a single passenger without transport, the Jorhat ferry price was 15 rupees.

 But, you’re not paying for luxury, the ferry is like a wooden boat with vehicles crammed on top.